Student Recruitment: The Current State of Higher Ed Enrollment

 Spheres of Influence

 While both traditional and digital advertising can be highly effective, word of mouth is also a significant factor in pushing students to enroll.
-Family, friends, and trusted adults exercise a great deal of influence in the choices that young adults make.
+Family, friends and trusted adults exercise a great deal of influence in the choices that young adults make.
 Reach out, not just to potential students, but to the important people in their lives.

-While private schools with national profiles may be able to coast on their reputations and ability to significantly subsidize tuition, for regional universities, local high schools are a crucial source for new enrollment.
+For regional universities, local high schools are a crucial source for new enrollment.
 Maintaining a presence at secondary schools in your area is an excellent strategy.
 Participate in events like post-secondary information nights, ask faculty to give presentations on their areas of expertise to local high school classes, and run locally targeted ad campaigns.

 See our complete guide: Recruiting Students – A Marketing Plan to Increase College Enrollment.